icon

 The first revised TPD of the European Commission entered into force on 19 May 2014 and it was reordered into national tobacco control legislation on 20 May 2016.

-Note that this directive covers all activities related to tobacco products, from the manufacture, presentation, to the sale of these products, which includes cigars, roll your own tobacco, smokeless tobacco, pipe tobacco, electronic tobacco, cigarillos, and herbal smoke products.
+Note that this directive covers all activities related to tobacco products, from the manufacture, presentation, and sale of these products, which includes cigars, roll your own tobacco, smokeless tobacco, pipe tobacco, electronic tobacco, cigarillos, and herbal smoke products.

 The Medicines and Healthcare Products Regulatory Agency (MHRA) is the competent authority in the UK responsible for the notification scheme for all e-liquids, e-cigarettes, and refill containers.
 So the MHRA has to be properly notified before sales of any e-cigarette product in the UK.